piyushy1/VidCEP/README.md

 ### Dependencies
 The pom file is provided with all the required dependencies.
 The system runs over Deeplearning 4j deeplearning library.
 Except this it requires opencv, jgrapht, ffmpeg and sl4j.
 > Please make sure that you are using the same version of all the required dependencies for deeplearning4j.
 For example if dl4j version 1.0.0 beta is used then make sure all other required dependencies like nd4j etc. should have the same version number.

-### VidCEP directory strucutre

-### Subscriptions
+For CPU replace all dl4j cuda required dependencies with normal CPU version.
+For more please follow the given link: https://deeplearning4j.org/docs/latest/deeplearning4j-config-gpu-cpu

 ### Running the VidCEP Engine
+VidCEP can be run from the controller package.
+It has a run engine file from where the system can be intialised.

 ### Reference
 Please cite the paper if you are using any part of this work: